David-Durst/embeddedHaskellAetherling/README.txt

 The types of the operators encode the throughput of the hardware interfaces and the exact clock cycles when elements are consumed or produced.

 How supported: The results of the evaluation section (see below) provide experimental evidence that the operators compile to statically scheduled, streaming hardware modules.
-Additionally, the _ppar variables, discussed in section 4.d.iii of the getting started guide, demonstrate the Lst programs and their types.
+Additionally, the _ppar variables, discussed in section 4.d.iii of the Getting Started Guide, demonstrate the Lst programs and their types.
 To explore each of the _ppar variables:
 1. Use the Haskell REPL
     a.
 Open a terminal where the current working directory is "/home/pldi/pldi/embeddedHaskellAetherling/"